Musa spp. (Musaceae family)

 Origin: SE Asia

 Height: tall herbaceous (10 – 20 ft)

-The banana is the largest flowering herbaceous plant in the world.
+The plantain, as a banana cultivar, is the largest flowering herbaceous plant in the world.
 Its stem is made of tightly overlapping leaves.
 Each plant normally produces a single flower cluster known as a “heart”.
-The fruits develop from the banana heart in a large hanging cluster.
+The fruits develop from the plantain heart in a large hanging cluster.
 After fruiting, the plant dies with new offshoots emerging from its base.

 There are over 1000 different varieties of bananas and plantains that vary in color, size, texture and taste.
 Plantains can be boiled, steamed, fried, roasted, or dehydrated into a delicious and nutritious snack.